 - Green, Craig (in progress).
 Healthcare platform business barriers and enablers in NZ.

-- Liyanage, Harishani (in progress).
+- Liyanage, Harishani (2020).
 The social-psychological processes of supply chain learning and knowledge management.

 - Venkatesh, V. G. (2019).
 Social Sustainability Implementation – An Empirical Study of Indian Apparel Suppliers.